 I have a few favorite quirky German words.

 The first one is Zahnfleisch, which literally means “tooth meat” or “gums.”

 Another of my favorite words?
 Schneebesen.
 It literally translates to “snow broom,” but it means “whisk.”

-Since we’ve been living in a village with a name of mammoth proportions these past months, it’s no surprise when friends and family (who aren’t German) have a tricky time saying Oberammergau.
-We playfully instruct them to just say ‘O-gau’ instead.
+Since we’ve been living in a village with a name of mammoth proportions these past months, it’s no surprise when friends and family — who aren’t German — have a tricky time saying the name Oberammergau.
+We playfully instruct them to just say “O-gau” instead.

-First, here’s the English Translation, so you know what you’re saying:
+First, here’s the English Translation of Oberammergau’s tongue-twister, so you know what you’re saying:

-(Unterammergau is a village that is situated lower in the Ammer River Valley than Oberammergau. unter=below; ober=upper)
+* Unterammergau is a village that is situated lower in the Ammer River Valley than Oberammergau.
+Unter means “below” and ober means “upper.”

 Have you studied German?
-What are some of your favorite, noteworthy words?
+What are some of your favorite words?